-- (1) The incumbent Party Chairman must call a meeting of the newly-elected County Chairmen for a date at least ten days after the gubernatorial general election and prior to the Quadrennial Organizational Convention of the State Central Committee. - (2) The Party Chairman shall give at least fourteen days notice of the meeting either by mail or by electronic media, including email, to all members-elect of the County Central Committees. - (3) Any County Chairman may give a written proxy to a fellow County Central Committee member for the meeting of the newly-elected County Chairmen or for any meeting of the committee or committees to which the County Chairman is elected. - (4) At the meeting the County Chairmen-elect the members of the Credentials Committee, the Nominating Committee, the Resolutions Committee and the Rules Committee for service only during the subsequent Quadrennial Organizational Convention of the State Central Committee shall be elected.
+- (1) The incumbent Party Chairman must call a meeting of the newly-elected County Chairmen for a date at least ten days after the gubernatorial general election and prior to the Quadrennial Organizational Convention of the State Central Committee. - (2) The Party Chairman shall give at least fourteen days notice of the meeting either by mail or by electronic media, including email, to all members-elect of the County Central Committees. - (3) Any County Chairman may give a written proxy to a fellow County Central Committee member or member-elect for the meeting of the newly-elected County Chairman or for any meeting of the committee or committees to which the County Chairman is elected. - (4) At the meeting, the County Chairmen shall elect the members of the Credentials Committee, the Nominating Committee, the Resolutions Committee and the Rules Committee for service only during the subsequent Quadrennial Organizational Convention of the State Central Committee. - (a) The duties of these committees are described in ARTICLE IX, Section 1., subsections d. through g.

-- (a) The duties of these committees are described in ARTICLE IX, Section 1., subsections d. through g. - (b) The Credentials, Nominations, Rules, and Resolutions Committees shall each be composed of not fewer than seven State Central Committee members, no two of whom from the same county. - (c) Any member of the Nominating Committee may also be a member of the Credentials, Resolutions or Rules Committee. - (d) These committees shall meet separately immediately after the meeting of County Chairmen and on the same day to elect their respective chairmen and to transact such other business as is practical. - (e) Each of the committees shall then adjourn its meeting to a date no later than the day before the Quadrennial Organizational Convention of the State Central Committee, and no earlier than that date without the concurrence of at least two-thirds of its members.
+- (b) The Credentials, Nominations, Rules, and Resolutions Committees shall each be composed of not fewer than seven State Central Committee members or members-elect, no two of whom from the same county. - (c) Any member of the Nominating Committee may also be a member of the Credentials, Resolutions or Rules Committee. - (d) These committees shall meet separately after the meeting of County Chairmen to elect their respective chairmen and to transact such other business as is practical. - (e) Each of the committees meet on a date no later than the day before the Quadrennial Organizational Convention of the State Central Committee.